Academics

 • Freshman Year

-Loyola School offers freshmen the rare opportunity to pursue the PSAT in October of their first semester, followed by subsequent administrations in sophomore and junior year.
-Early practice with the PSAT engenders student comfort and familiarity with this SAT-type format, helps students to form an early understanding of their individual academic strengths and challenges, and it allows school counselors to identify freshmen who are not meeting academic potential (i.e. testing results may be strong but might not be matched by high school grades).
-Once available, the results of the PSAT are interpreted for the freshmen in a class-wide assembly conducted by the Director of College Counseling.
+Loyola School students take the PSAT 8/9 in October of their first semester, followed by subsequent administrations of the PSAT in sophomore and junior year.
+Early practice with the PSAT engenders student comfort and familiarity with this SAT-type format, helps students to form an early understanding of their individual academic strengths and challenges, and it allows school counselors to identify students who are not meeting academic potential (i.e. testing results may be strong but might not be matched by high school grades).
+Once available, the results of the PSAT 8/9 are interpreted for the freshmen in a class-wide assembly conducted by the Director of College Counseling.
 The meeting content is focused primarily on the meaning and use of standardized tests in college admission; relatedly, the freshmen are informed of the growing cohort of ‘test-optional colleges’ that place far more weight on high school grades, not test scores.
-Freshmen also gain experience with the ACT through class-wide administration of ASPIRE, the newly redesigned practice test for the ACT.

 Each spring, all freshmen participate in the Freshman College Seminar, a presentation featuring an admissions representative from a New York City area college or university; past presenters have hailed from Columbia, Fordham, and NYU.
 The goal of the program is to convey to freshmen the admissions criteria competitive colleges seek from applicants; the hope is that the information will inspire the freshmen to work to academic potential in the years ahead and to make positive choices throughout the high school experience.

-Additionally, the parents of freshmen are invited to the annual Long-term College Planning Meeting, an opportunity for parents to understand the current state of college admissions so that they may encourage their sons and daughters to make wise academic and extra-curricular choices and to provide more informed support to their sons and daughters.
+The parents of freshmen are invited to the annual Long-Term College Planning Meeting, an opportunity for parents to understand the current state of college admissions so that they may encourage their children to make wise academic and extracurricular choices and to provide more informed support.
+Additionally, Loyola School has partnered with Paul Martin, founder of College Money Method, who brings expertise in the broader system of college financial support through need-based aid and merit-based scholarships so all families can meet their goals to pay for college.
+The College Money Method workshop series starts in 9th grade and builds toward success in the application and selection process for seniors.

 • Sophomore Year

-As in freshman year, parents of sophomores are invited to participate in a Long-term College Planning Meeting that details academic and extra-curricular choices expected by competitive colleges and of which sophomores and their parents should be mindful.
+As in freshman year, parents of sophomores are invited to participate in a Long-Term College Planning Meeting that details academic and extracurricular choices expected by competitive colleges and of which sophomores and their parents should be mindful.
+College expense and financial aid planning for sophomore families is supported by virtual College Money Method presentations.

 • Junior Year

-September marks the beginning of formal, bi-weekly, college Counseling classes for all juniors.
-The classes are taught by the Director of College Counseling and the curriculum includes: review of online college search and selection tools with student iPads, definition of application and college terms, practice of interview skills, essay-writing, standardized testing considerations, sports and talent recruitment, and other pertinent topics.
-Juniors receive additional, personalized information regarding these topics and others when they begin individual college planning meetings with the Director of College Counseling.
-These individual college planning meetings ultimately include participation by parents and guardians.
+Spring semester marks the beginning of formal, weekly, College Counseling classes for all juniors taught by the Director of College Counseling.
+The curriculum includes: review of online college search and selection tools SCOIR and College Kickstart, definition of application and college terms, practice of interview skills, essay writing, standardized testing considerations, sports and talent recruitment, and other pertinent topics.
+Juniors receive additional personalized information regarding these topics and others when they begin individual and family college planning meetings with the Director of College Counseling.

 • Senior Year

-September also marks the start of weekly college counseling classes for the senior class led by the Director of College Counseling.
-The class serves a number of purposes: as an iPad-based course, it is an opportunity for seniors to continue live completion of their college applications and essays; it allows them to continue to conduct online college research as they confirm their final college application list; and it provides the opportunity to practice interview skills, plan college visits, and review standardized testing submission procedure.
+September marks the start of weekly college counseling classes for the senior class led by the Director of College Counseling.
+The class serves a number of purposes: it is an opportunity for seniors to continue live completion of their college applications and essays; allows them to continue to conduct online college research as they confirm their final college application list; and provides the opportunity to practice interview skills, plan college visits, and review standardized testing and application submission procedures.

-Beginning early in the fall semester, Loyola School typically hosts over 100 colleges and universities from around the world for on-site information sessions with our students in the comfort of our school Parlor.
-These meetings provide our students with in-depth knowledge of the institution’s academic and campus offerings and admissions criteria, allow our students to ask pertinent questions, and build institutional relationships with a diverse set of colleges and universities.
+Beginning early in the fall semester, Loyola School typically hosts over 100 colleges and universities from around the world for on-site information sessions with our students.
+These meetings provide seniors with in-depth knowledge of the institution’s academic and campus offerings and admissions criteria, allow our students to ask pertinent questions, and build institutional relationships with a diverse set of colleges and universities.
 Admissions interviews are occasionally offered on-site as well.

 980 Park Avenue New York, NY 10028